Get all the latest data for Hai Phong

 Do banks lend to foreigners for homes in Hai Phong in 2026?

-As of January 2026, yes, some banks in Vietnam do lend to foreigners for home purchases in Hai Phong, but approval is significantly harder to obtain than for Vietnamese citizens and comes with stricter requirements.
+As of June 2026, some banks do lend to foreigners for homes in Hai Phong, but approval is selective and depends heavily on residence status, income proof, property eligibility, and the bank's comfort with the project.

 You can also read our latest update about mortgage and interest rates in Vietnam.